 Your product is the mountain that your user needs to climb.

-You’re the sherpa.
+You’re the Sherpa.
 Show him how wonderful it is at the top, remove any roadblocks and get him there.

-Samuel Hullick, thought leader on user onboarding, uses this analogy in his book “The Elements of User Onboarding” to show you how to overcome those hurdles and help you to onboard your users successful.
+Samuel Hullick, thought leader on user onboarding, uses this analogy in his book “The Elements of User Onboarding” to show you how to overcome those hurdles and help you to onboard your users successfully.

 Unlike Facebook, Google or Twitter, be comprehensive in articulating how your product will make user lives better.